Download a FREE E-Book with 20 Easy Weeknight Dinners

 • Great for meal prep – I love making a double batch of baked turkey meatballs to enjoy all week long for quick and easy lunches.

 • Delicious high protein meal – Three meatballs will give you over 40 grams of protein!
-I love having these on hand in a pinch.
+I love having these on hand in a pinch for healthy weeknight dinners.

 • Freezer friendly – Make extra meatballs and toss the leftovers in a freezer-safe container in the freezer for the next time you need an easy meal.